Orexplore makes mining more sustainable

 Today, China accounts for about 90 percent of the production of the 17 metals classified by the EU as strategic metals.
 But the rare earth metals are not only found in China.
 Sweden has all of them, and one of the richest ore deposits is located in Gränna in southern Sweden.
 A deposit that is believed to contain 20 percent of the world market's need for yttrium, often used by the laser industry.
 But for the time being, planning has been stopped.

-“The traditional methods stand in the way for mining in Gränna.
-Opening a mine there affects the environment too much.
-But if the process was to be carried out in a different way – more efficient mapping, more surgical-like methods and less impact on the environment – I think there is a greater chance that the metals would be allowed to be excavated”, Bergqvist continues.
+“The traditional views stand in the way for mining in Gränna.
+Opening a mine there is believed to affect the environment too much.
+But if the process was to be carried out in a modern way using more efficient mapping and surgical-like methods, I think the metals could be excavated with very good control over environmental impacts”, Bergqvist continues.

 “At Orexplore, we believe that from an economic, environmental and social perspective, it is better to extract minerals in a controlled manner in our own country.
-Today, we don’t know if cobalt for electric cars is mined by child labourers in the Congo”, Rebenius adds.
+Today, we don’t take responsibility for where the Cobolt for electric cars is mined.
+It could very well be by child labour in the Congo”, Rebenius adds.

 A more attractive industry